JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 Codecademy's engineering department was -and still is- a wonderful place to work.
 I'm still recommending people apply to join my old team, Web Platform.
 Let me know if you're interested!

+### Why fund me?

+In general, sponsoring me to work on open source will keep me advancing the tooling for web developers worldwide. 🌐

+You can see the specific tiers on [my GitHub sponsors page](https://github.com/sponsors/joshuakgoldberg), such as supporting your company or project in using web tooling.

+### How long will you be an open source maintainer?

+At least 3 months, and hopefully for at least 6 months if I don't really dislike it.
+Otherwise I don't know.

+### Why not go part time at a company and still do open source?

+I'm exhausted, mentally and physically.
+My privilege in life has gotten me to the point where I don't have to work if I don't want to.
+So I'm going for it.

+### What will you do next?

+I don't know.

+### What do you think of companies profiting off of open source for free?

+What a big question!
+I think it's a much more difficult question than most people give it credit for.
+I want to put a lot of thought into this in 2022 and network with other open source people to learn from them.

+At the very least, there are three layers of issues I think we'll have to get through:

+1. Today, many companies make tons of money off open source without contributing back.
+That's morally wrong and foolish architecturally: profitable companies should give back to the projects that enabled their success.
+2. Company sponsorship is an injection of capitalism -cash- into a world that prides itself on being open and free.
+We'll need to set up systems to prevent bad actors from, say, influencing projects unduly or spamming _Sponsored By_ advertisements everywhere.
+3. The trust model of taking dependencies on unvetted open source software and being encouraged to update dependencies frequently is broken.
+We need much more intelligent automations and security scanning.